Zvenyhorodka: Early history

-During the Koliivshchyna rebellion in 1768, many residents of the city joined the insurgents in fighting against the Catholic church and Polish nobility, amongst others, due to the treatment of peasants and their serfdom.
+During the Koliivshchyna rebellion in 1768, many residents of the city joined the insurgents in fighting against the Catholic church and Polish nobility, among others, due to the treatment of peasants and their serfdom.
 The rebellion was unsuccessful and the city remained under Polish control.
 In 1792 King Stanisław August Poniatowski granted Zwinogródka city rights under Magdeburg law and it became a royal city of Poland.
 In the following year it was annexed by Russia after the Second Partition of Poland.

 Russian Empire

 From 1798 Zvenyhorodka became an administrative centre of uyezd in Kiev Governorate of the Russian Empire.
 The intensive development of trade owing to the inclusion of Zvenyhorodka in the Russian market allowed for rapid development of industries, in particularly dairy and lumber, as well as pottery and handicrafts.
 The city became one of the centres of the dairy industry alongside Chyhyryn and Bila Tserkva.
 In the 1830s the city saw considerable development including the construction of a local hospital, post office, telegraph communications, and a bridge over the river Hnylyi Tikich.
 Classes began at the parish school in 1833 with just over 20 students being educated and most of the population being illiterate at the time.